Yasir-Hossain-Katib/Automation-with-Cypress/readme.md

-## InNeed Cloud Web Automation with Cypress
+# InNeed Cloud Web Automation with Cypress

-# Project Overview
+## Project Overview

 This project is designed to automate the testing of the InNeed Cloud website.
 It ensures that all major sections, functionalities, and redirections work as expected.
 The automation covers UI elements, navigation, form validations, and external links.

-##Tech Stack
+## Tech Stack

-Test Automation Framework: Cypress / Selenium (Specify whichever you used)
+Test Automation Framework: Cypress

-Programming Language: JavaScript / Python / Java
+Programming Language: JavaScript

-Assertion Library: Chai (if using Cypress)
+Assertion Library: Chai

-Reporting Tool: Mochawesome / Allure (If applicable)

-CI/CD Integration: GitHub Actions / Jenkins (If applicable)
+CI/CD Integration:  Jenkins

-🔍 Test Coverage
+## Test Coverage

 The automation suite covers the following sections of the InNeed Cloud website:

-🔹 Homepage
+## Homepage

 Navbar functionality